-Our Board is made up of twelve people – most of whom have been elected from our active community of members.
+Our Board is made up of 11 people – most of whom have been elected from our active community of members.
 It also includes a small number of people who have been co-opted because of their specialist skills and expertise.
 The Board has one committee – the Risk and Audit Committee – which has five members.

 Meet our board members

 Jeff is an accountant by profession, who after a long career in local government, the European Commission and the private sector, became a Special Advisor to Welsh Government ministers for nearly twelve years, nine of them with Finance Ministers.
 He stepped down in May 2016.
 He has been a long time member of Cwmpas’s Board and Executive Committee.
 He has held the position of Treasurer for a number of years.

 John is a qualified chartered accountant and has been a director of Williams Ross Limited in Cardiff for 16 years.
 He has had a professional involvement in providing assurance services, advice, support and training in the not for profit sector covering charities, credit unions and other voluntary organisations for a number of years.